tinshade/JavaStuff/README.md

-##JavaStuff

-	Posting all my basic Java projects here.
-	I am not much of a Java guy so there won't be much in here.
+Basic Algorithms

+	Here's some of the basic algorithms I have heard about a lot!